Behaviour: Ready, Respectful, Safe

 Developing staff skills in preventing and dealing with bullying - all staff are trained using the ABA resources.

 Each November we take part in Anti-Bullying week.
-This academic year, is started on Monday 15th November with Odd Socks Day!
+This academic year, it begins on Monday 14th November with Odd Socks Day!

 Staff also received training from the anti-bullying alliance on different types of bullying, how to respond to bullying and how to ensure our culture in school helps to prevent bullying.